kubernetes/kubernetes/docs/proposals/synchronous-garbage-collection.md

 Delete() function needs to check the `DeleteOptions.SynchronousGarbageCollection`.

-* The request is rejected with 400 if both `DeleteOptions.SynchronousGarbageCollection` and `DeleteOptions.OrphanDependents` are true (or default to true, see [DefaultGarbageCollectionPolicy](https://github.com/kubernetes/kubernetes/blob/release-1.4/pkg/registry/generic/registry/store.go#L500)).
+* The request is rejected with 400 if both `DeleteOptions.SynchronousGarbageCollection` and `DeleteOptions.OrphanDependents` are true.
+* If `DeleteOptions.SynchronousGarbageCollection` is explicitly set to true and `DeleteOptions.OrphanDependents` is nil, the API server will default `DeleteOptions.OrphanDependents` to false, regardless of the [default orphaning policy](https://github.com/kubernetes/kubernetes/blob/release-1.4/pkg/registry/generic/registry/store.go#L500) of the resource.
 * If the option is set, the API server will update the object instead of deleting it, add the finalizer, and set the `ObjectMeta.DeletionTimestamp`.

 ### Garbage Collector

 **Modifications to processEvent()**

-`processEvent()` manages GC’s internal owner-dependency relationship graph, `uidToNode`.
+Currently `processEvent()` manages GC’s internal owner-dependency relationship graph, `uidToNode`.
 It updates `uidToNode` according to the Add/Update/Delete events in the cluster.
 To support synchronous GC, it has to:

 * handle Add or Update events where `obj.Finalizers.Has(GCFinalizer) && obj.DeletionTimestamp != nil`.
-The object will be added into the `synchronousGC queue`.
+The object will be added into the `dirtyQueue`.
 The object will be marked as “GC in progress” in `uidToNode`.
-* Upon receiving the deletion event of an object, put its owner into the `synchronousGC queue`.
-This is to force the `GCFinalizer` (described next) to re-check if all dependents of the owner is deleted.
+* Upon receiving the deletion event of an object, put its owner into the `dirtyQueue` if the owner node is marked as "GC in progress".
+This is to force the `processItem()` (described next) to re-check if all dependents of the owner is deleted.

-**Addition of GCFinalizer() routine**

-* Pops an object from the `synchronousGC queue`.
-* Ignores the object if it doesn’t exist in `uidToNode`, or if the object is not marked as “GC in progress” in `uidToNode`.
-* To avoid racing with another controller, it requeues the object if `observedGeneration < Generation`.
-This is best-effort, see [unhandled cases](#unhandled-cases).
-* Checks if the object has dependents
-  * If not, send a PUT request to remove the `GCFinalizer`
-  * If so, then add all dependents to the `dirtryQueue`; we need bookkeeping to avoid adding the dependents repeatedly if the owner gets in the `synchronousGC queue` multiple times.

 **Modifications to processItem()**

-`processItem()` consumes the `dirtyQueue`, requests the API server to delete an item if all of its owners do not exist.
+Currently `processItem()` consumes the `dirtyQueue`, requests the API server to delete an item if all of its owners do not exist.
 To support synchronous GC, it has to:

 * treat an owner as "not exist" if `owner.DeletionTimestamp != nil && !owner.Finalizers.Has(OrphanFinalizer)`, otherwise Synchronous GC will not progress because the owner keeps existing in the key-value store.
 * when deleting dependents, it should use the same `DeleteOptions.SynchronousGC` as the owner’s finalizers suggest.
 * if an object has multiple owners, some owners still exist while other owners are in the synchronous GC stage, then according to the existing logic of GC, the object wouldn't be deleted.
 To unblock the synchronous GC of owners, `processItem()` has to remove the ownerReferences pointing to them.

+In addition, if an object popped from `dirtyQueue` is marked as "GC in progress", `processItem()` treats it specially:

+* To avoid racing with another controller, it requeues the object if `observedGeneration < Generation`.
+This is best-effort, see [unhandled cases](#unhandled-cases).
+* Checks if the object has dependents
+  * If not, send a PUT request to remove the `GCFinalizer`;
+  * If so, then add all dependents to the `dirtryQueue`; we need bookkeeping to avoid adding the dependents repeatedly if the owner gets in the `synchronousGC queue` multiple times.

 ## Handling circular dependencies